mrbarbasa/js-zombies/README.md

 -----------------------------
 *Player takes damage.*

 The player's health decreases by the amount of damage taken.
-The player's health should not become lower than 0.
+The player's health should not drop lower than 0.
-If the player's health is 0, set their isAlive property to `false`.
+If the player's health is 0, set their `isAlive` property to false.
 If the player is dead, print a message that they're dead and the game is over.
 You should be able to invoke this function on a Player instance.

 **Parameters**